The best Nintendo Switch Lite accessories help add versatility to a console that doesn't actually Switch.

-With the Switch Lite, Nintendo has taken its rather excellent hybrid games console and made it a handheld-only device.
-This might seem bizarre, but it has basically allowed Nintendo to create one of the best handheld games machines around.
-The Nintendo Switch Lite is an excellent gaming-on-the-go device, with solid battery life and a crisp display that'll help you get through a dull commute or journey with ease.
+In what might seem a bizarre move, Nintendo has taken its rather excellent Nintendo Switch and made the Nintendo Switch Lite, a handheld-only device.
+And ot great effect as it's one of the best handheld games machines around.
 However, you can get a lot more of out the Switch Lite with our selection of accessories for the handheld console.

 - The best Nintendo Switch games you can buy

 - Nintendo Switch Lite vs. Nintendo Switch: Which should you buy?